massyfigini/HashnodeBlog/cm1q5p2o6000e09mkaax8bsvi.md

 ### S is for Scribing

-* **Documenting your journey**: Scribing (journaling) allows you to capture insights, ideas, successes, lessons, and areas for personal growth or improvement.

-* **Daily reflection**: Journaling each day helps you focus on what you learned, what you accomplished, what you're grateful for, and what you are committed to improving for tomorrow.
+Scribing (journaling) allows you to capture insights, ideas, successes, lessons, and areas for personal growth or improvement.
+Journaling each day helps you focus on what you learned, what you accomplished, what you're grateful for, and what you are committed to improving for tomorrow.

 ### Conclusion

 * You must customize your life savers based on your needs.

 * Example schedule for 60 minutes of Miracle Morning: Silence, Affirmations, Visualization, Scribing: 5 minutes each; Exercise, Reading: 20 minutes each.
+But you can do even 1-2 minutes for each activity if or when you have no time.

 * The sequence in which you do them can also be customized to your preference. ☺ ***Best order for me***: Silence - Affirmations - Visualization - Exercise - Scribing - Reading